VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 2. Ensure `Tokens (classic)` is selected on the leftmost side, then create a new token via the `Generate new token` menu.
 Be sure to select the `classic option`

-    NOTE: If you are prompted to reauthenticate, do so.
+    {: .note} If you are prompted to reauthenticate, do so.
 This is a safety measure as you are about to create a sensitive credential

     ![New token](images/backup/newToken.png)